-This year, we will be continuing with our parent workshops as best we can but for now these will have to be virtual and more like parent information sessions rather than workshops with children.
+This year, we will be continuing with our parent workshops as best we can.
+We are not sure yet if these will be in person or remotely.

 This year there will be:

-- A nursery and reception curriculum meeting. - A Y1 phonics meeting. - Y2 will have sessions on maths, SPAG and end of year expectations. - Y3, 4 & 5 will all have 3 sessions over the year on different subjects - Y6 will have a meeting about the end of year National tests - There will be an online safety session for parents later in the year. - There will be meetings for Y2 and Y6 parents about national tests. - Meetings for Y5 and Y6 parents about residentials - A meeting for Y5 parents about secondary transfer.
+- A nursery and reception curriculum meeting. - A Y1 phonics meeting. - Y2 will have sessions on maths, SPAG and end of year expectations - Y3, 4 & 5 will all have 3 sessions over the year on different subjects - There will be an online safety session for parents later in the year. - There will be meetings for Y2 and Y6 parents about national tests. - Meetings for Y5 and Y6 parents about residential trips. - A meeting for Y6 about sex and relationship education. - A meeting for Y5 parents about secondary transfer.